rails ai-agents architecture

 )

 That is not yet an agent, because there is no loop and no tools.
-The loop is what makes it agentic, and conceptually it is just this: send the conversation to the model, check whether the model wants to use a tool, run the tool if so, append the result to the conversation, and repeat until the model stops asking for tools.
-Written out by hand, the loop is only a dozen lines, and it is worth seeing it in full once before you let the SDK hide it, because understanding what is under the abstraction is the difference between debugging an agent in ten minutes and debugging it in two days.
+The loop is what makes it agentic: send the conversation to the model, check whether it wants to use a tool, run the tool, append the result to the conversation, and repeat until it stops asking for tools.
+Written by hand, the loop is only a dozen lines, and it is worth seeing once before you let the SDK handle it, because understanding what is under the abstraction is what lets you debug it when it breaks.

 loop do